Gathering evidence to support your claim

 Keep the originals of all your documents.
 Also keep any envelopes in which documents were sent to you, as you may need to show them during your hearing.

 It is important to try to get documents that prove who you are.
-If Canada Border Services Agency (CBSA) or Citizenship and Immigration Canada (CIC) have identity documents of yours—for example, your passport—they will send copies to the Immigration and Refugee Board (IRB).
+If Canada Border Services Agency (CBSA) or Immigration, Refugees and Citizenship Canada (IRCC) have identity documents of yours—for example, your passport—they will send copies to the Immigration and Refugee Board (IRB).

 The best proof of your identity is usually a document issued by a government.
 For example, a passport, a birth certificate, a national identity card or residence card, or a driver’s licence.
 Other types of identity documents include school records and a baptismal certificate.